List of Soul Reapers in Bleach: Kenpachi Zaraki

 Kenpachi Zaraki (更木剣八, Zaraki Kenpachi), is an ex-enemy and bloodthirsty rival of Ichigo and the current captain of Squad Eleven.
 Though self-centered and violent, his actions as captain tend to be for the best.
 His relationship with his subordinates and others, however, is always portrayed comically.
 This comical shift is primarily centered around his appearances in the Bleach anime and omake stories, with the exception of the occasional diatribe between himself and his lieutenant, Yachiru.
 He is depicted as having a very poor sense of direction and is often shown in omake stories asking Yachiru for help, who then points him in a random direction even though she herself has a terrible sense of direction.

-He is voiced by Fumihiko Tachiki in the Japanese version of the anime.
-In the English dub, he is voiced by David Lodge in earlier seasons, and Patrick Seitz in later seasons.

 Zaraki's character is inspired by Shinpachi Nagakura, the captain of the second squad of the Shinsengumi.
 Shinpachi was a proud and arrogant fighter, due to his being the only swordsman born into a samurai-origin family, accounting for Zaraki's superciliousness and reliance on his natural power only.

+He is voiced by Fumihiko Tachiki in the original Japanese version of the anime.
+In the English dub, he is voiced by David Lodge until episode 243, and by Patrick Seitz afterward.